DizNicolasAmor/interviews-practice/CSS.md

 ### General Sibling Combinator

-A selector that uses a general sibling combinator to match elements based on sibling relationships.
+It matches elements based on sibling relationships.
 The selected elements are beside each other in the HTML.

 ```
 h2 ~ p {